jasandoval1/windev_training/kernel-synchronization/README.md

 - _Windows System Programming, Fourth Edition_: Pages 279-289
     - This section covers the three most popular kernel synchronization objects: mutexes, semaphores, and events.
+- _Windows Via C/C++, Fifth Edition_: Pages 241-288
+    - This section provides an alternative description of kernel synchronization objects exposed by the Win32 API, as well as some more advanced usage patterns.
+Note that their is significant overlap with the previously listed resource; choose one to read as the primary and subsequently skim the other to address any content discrepancies.
 - _Windows System Programming, Fourth Edition_: Pages 366-371
     - This section covers the basics of user-mode asynchronous procedure calls (APCs).
 - _Windows 10 System Programming_: "Thread Synchronization (Inter-Process)"